cristian-fleischer/okimarchy/README.md

 **Configuration System:**
 - Modular Niri configuration files (`bindings.kdl`, `layout.kdl`, `windows.kdl`, etc.) and a dynamic Niri configuration generator (`omarchy-niri-config-gen`)
-- Theme-specific Niri configurations for all existing themes
+- Integration with the Omarchy theming system - Theme-specific Niri configurations for all existing themes

+Please note there are still open tasks: [To Do](#to-do)

 ## Installation